-They’re also called as reno mattresses gabion wall since they’re shorter than the others.
+They’re also called as reno mattresses gabion walls since they’re shorter than the others.

 It’s used in channel coating to prevent corrosion; thus, it’s concerned with wave and erosion-induced velocity.

-6 metres long, 2 metres wide, and 0.3 metres high is the typical size.
+6 meters long, 2 meters wide, and 0.3 meters high is the typical size.

 3. Gabion Sacks: